Grand River Bands of Ottawa Indians

 News & Updates

-Grand River Bands of Ottawa Indians takes next steps for tribe’s federal recognition
+Grand River Bands of Ottawa Indians submits response to proposed findings on federal recognition